cboling/OMCI-parser/README.md

                             Output filename, default: G.988.PreCompiiled.json
 ```

-### Stage 2 - Final Parsing
+### Stage 2 - Initial Parsing

-This stage takes the pre-processed data from the first stage and peforms the final
+This stage takes the pre-processed data from the first stage and performs the final
 deep parsing of the G.988 document.
 Its output is a JSON file that describes the
 basic structure of all the Managed Entities that are defined in the document.
 This
 output can then be feed into another program that is used to generate code that
 can be used to encode & decode OMCI frames containing these managed entities.
+This stage
+can also accept a metadata.yaml file that can be used to provide customized attributes
+to the output JSON such as constraints.

 ```bash
     usage: parser.py [-h] [--ITU ITU] [--input INPUT] [--output OUTPUT]